MoniqueHercules/phase-1-project/README.md

 What studios produced the most profit?

-Warner Brothers New Line Cinema, Disney Buena Vista, and Dreamworks taking the lead as the most profitable movie studio taking in account inflation and production costs.
+Disney Buena Vista, Warner Brothers and Fox taking the lead as the most profitable movie studio taking in account inflation and production costs.

 **Question 3